 A detailed Operations Plan will take the alignments recommended in this TDP to test the time of runs, ensure that both size buses can fit around all turns, and that routes have an adequate and safe location to turn around.
 The Operations Plan would also include a plan for when buses arrive at transfer centers.
 Buses should be scheduled to keep regular headways that are easier for riders to remember and do not necessarily need to meet on a pulse at transfer centers.
+This plan would also determine which routes would be best suited for which size buses.
 Along with the Operations Plan, a Staffing Plan will be necessary, to determine the number of part-time and full-time drivers necessary to provide the service, and how they will be scheduled on a typical weekday and Saturday.

-Additionally, at six months out, developing a detailed Public Engagement Plan will be critical to reaching riders and stakeholders about the changes, and why they are happening.
+A detailed Public Engagement Plan will be critical to reaching riders and stakeholders about the changes, and why they are happening.
 Setting a schedule to reach out to riders, stakeholder groups, and specific neighborhoods that are most adversely being affected will be important to help everyone understand how the new system schedule will function, where the routes will be, and how transfers will be used.
 At this time, an announcement that service changes will be coming within six months should be provided along with the planned public engagement activities.